-We produce a wide variety of specialty steel grades using several manufacturing processes including vacuum induction melting ("VIM"), vacuum-arc remelting ("VAR"), elecro-slag remelting ("ESR") and argon oxygen decarburization ("AOD").
+We produce a wide variety of specialty steel grades using several manufacturing processes including vacuum induction melting ("VIM"), vacuum-arc remelting ("VAR"), electro-slag remelting ("ESR") and argon oxygen decarburization ("AOD").
 At our Bridgeville and North Jackson facilities, we produce specialty steel products in the form of semi-finished and finished long products (ingots, billets and bars).
 In addition, the Bridgeville facility produces flat rolled products (slabs and plates).
 Semi-finished long products are primarily used by our Dunkirk facility and certain customers to produce finished bar and rod.
 Finished bar products that we manufacture are primarily used by OEMs and by service center customers for distribution to a variety of end users.
 We also produce customized shapes primarily for OEMs that are cold rolled from purchased coiled strip, flat bar or extruded bar at our precision rolled products department, located at our Titusville facility.

-We make strategic investments in our business and capabilities over time to support our growth initiatives and improve the efficiency of our production operations.
-This includes the installation of a new vacuum arc remelt furnace and an 18-ton crucible for our vacuum induction melting operation at our North Jackson facility in 2021.
-These investments will expand our premium alloy production capabilities and reduce our costs.
+We make strategic investments in our business and capabilities over time to support our growth initiatives and improve the efficiency of our operations.
+This includes the installation of a new vacuum arc remelt furnace and an 18-ton crucible for our vacuum induction melting operation at our North Jackson facility in 2021 and our remelt facility expansion at the same facility that began in 2022.
+These investments expand our premium alloy production capabilities and reduce our costs.